- Introduction

 ruff check --unsafe-fixes --fix example.py # Apply the changes

-Now we are down to 4 errors for our example, but there are no auto fixes for those.
-Lets go read the docs for each errored rule and fix them manually:
+Now we are down to four errors for our example, but there are no automatic fixes for those.
+Let’s go read the documentation for each errored rule and fix them manually:

-• Yes, star imports are bad, change to import sys
+- Yes, star imports are bad, change to

-• F634 If test is a tuple, which is always True
+- F634 If test is a tuple, which is always

-Note: When used within an IDE, hyperlinks are provided to quickly get information on the error.
+Note: When used within an IDE, hyperlinks are provided to quickly access information on the error.

 Now we have all checks passing: